Skip to content

 Lace knitting for beginners: how to start knitting lace

-Shown is my Meditative Shawl pattern.
+Meditative Shawl

 If you can do those 3 things, you can knit lace!